Study in Germany for Free

 Top Free Universities in Germany

 Germany has around 400 public universities, and most of them do not charge tuition fees for international students, including Indians.
-These universities are funded by the German government, which is why students are allowed to study without paying annual tuition fees for most bachelor’s and many master’s programs.
+BMBF (Federal Ministry of Education and Research) and individual state governments (Länder), which is why students are allowed to study without paying annual tuition fees for most bachelor’s and many master’s programs.
+According to Destatis, 91% of all higher education institutions in Germany are publicly funded.

 Instead of tuition fees, students pay only a semester contribution fee, usually between €150 and €350 per semester.
 This fee covers administrative services, student welfare support, campus facilities, libraries, and in many cases, a public transport ticket for the entire semester.
 The semester fee is the same for both German and international students in most states.